Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/archive/Chapter3.md

 It was the wolves.
 There were about a dozen of them moving through the trees and shrubs.
 They noticed him.
 Ljörn panicked, but then he saw them hesitate.
 And they continued on, ignoring Ljörn even when he was alone out in the open.
 Perhaps it was the fire-torch he was holding that discouraged them.

 Ljörn turned around to the shore, hoping he would find her there instead.
-And as he slowly walked there and reached the edge of the meadow, he saw the Völva.
+And as he slowly walked there and reached the edge of the meadow, he saw the völva.

 There she was on the sand, gazing out into the ocean as if she was consulting the gods on the weather.
 She was in a dark dress and a deer pelt cloak.
 And the most shamanic thing about her, a crooked staff that she held with several beads and skulls hanging from the end.
 In front of her, there was a small fire that burned sticks and grass gathered from around.